gf712/ProStruct/README.md

 [![Build Status](https://travis-ci.org/gf712/ProStruct.svg?branch=master)](https://travis-ci.org/gf712/ProStruct)

 # ProStruct
 ProStruct is a protein structure analysis tool with the end goal of becoming a solution for protein structure analysis with high performance computing.
-Got a long way to go!

-This is a C++ library, because it's fast and becoming quite accessible.
-Ultimately I will write CUDA code to cover the heavy lifting.

-There are no concrete plans at the moment to what it will be able to do, it will primarily depend on my needs during my PhD and integration with [AbPyTools-Qt](https://github.com/gf712/AbPyTools-Qt/).

-It will initially focus mainly on finding local clusters of residues.
+To achieve fast speeds and maximise performance given the available linear algebra libraries ProStruct uses Armadillo.
+Armadillo can currently use BLAS/LAPACK, OpenBLAS, MKL and NVBLAS.
+In addition the code is parallelised where possible using OpenMP (with intra and intercore optimisations).

+In addition, ProStruct is available in Python (currently limited) using SWIG.
+Hopefully the list of interfaces will continue to grow.

+I also try to write C++ code using the latest standards, so you might need a relatively recent compiler to build Prostruct.

+Contributions are welcome!